-WARNING: Always use the right adapter(s) for the xenon lamp.
+WARNING: Always use the correct Cathode adapter for the xenon lamp in the Lamp House.
 Neglecting this may result in poor performance of the lamp and damage to the xenon lamp and Lamp House.
-Some adapters looks the same, therefore check the engraved item number upon the adapter to ensure you uses the right adapter.
+Some adapters looks the same, therefore check the engraved item number upon the adapter to ensure you use the right adapter.